Shanti Devi (Odisha politician)

-Shanti Devi was an Indian politician from the state of Odisha who served as Member of Odisha Legislative Assembly, Queen of Dharakote and Deputy Chairperson of Ganjam Municipal Corporation.
+Shanti Devi was an Indian politician from the state of Odisha who served as Member of Odisha Legislative Assembly, Queen of Dharakote and Deputy Chairperson of Ganjam Zilla Parishad.
 In 1990 Odisha Legislative Assembly election, she got 45,201 votes.

 Personal life

 She died on 4 June 2009.
 She married Ananta Narayan Singh Deo in April 1960.
 She was the mother of Kishore Chandra Singh Deo and mother-in-law of Nandini Devi.